rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

     {{ ansible_facts['nodename'] }}

-Facts are frequently used in conditionals (see :ref:`playbooks_conditionals`) and also in templates.

-Facts can be also used to create dynamic groups of hosts that match particular criteria, see the :ref:`modules` documentation on **group_by** for details, as well as in generalized conditional statements as discussed in the :ref:`playbooks_conditionals` chapter.
+You can use facts in conditionals (see :ref:`playbooks_conditionals`) and also in templates.
+You can also use facts to create dynamic groups of hosts that match particular criteria, see the :ref:`group_by module <group_by_module>` documentation for details.

 .. _disabling_facts: